randa-mu/randomness-solidity/README.md

 3. **Request Randomness**

-    Use the `requestRandomness()` function to send a randomness request to the Dcipher network.
+    Use the `requestRandomness()` function to send a randomness request to the dcipher network.
 This request will be forwarded to the pre-deployed `RandomnessSender` contract.

     The function returns a `requestId`, which should be stored to verify the response when randomness is delivered.